ivicanikolicsg/MAIAN/README.md

 ```
 See `requirements-3.6.txt` and `requirements-3.8.txt` for the package versions that work for us (in conjunction with Python 3.6.9 or 3.8.10, Z3 4.8.14 and Geth 1.10.14-stable).

-To run the sample contracts in the distribution,  we install the compiler for Solidity v0.4.x from the github repo `ethereum/solc-bin`.
+**To analyze the sample contracts in the distribution,**  we install the compiler for Solidity v0.4.x from the github repo `ethereum/solc-bin`.
 ```console
 wget https://github.com/ethereum/solc-bin/raw/gh-pages/linux-amd64/solc-linux-amd64-v0.4.26%2Bcommit.4563c3fc
 chmod +x solc-linux-amd64-v0.4.26+commit.4563c3fc
 ln -s ../../solc-linux-amd64-v0.4.26+commit.4563c3fc venv/bin/solc
 ```
-The last command makes the binary available as `solc` as soon as you activate the virtual environment.
+The last command makes the binary available as `solc` if the virtual environment is activated.

-Test the installation by running the sample contracts.
+Test the installation by analyzing the sample contracts.
 ```console
 cd tool
 python maian.py -s example_contracts/ParityWalletLibrary.sol WalletLibrary -c 0